quic/aimet/Examples/README.md

   - Weight SVD is a tensor decomposition technique which decomposes one large layer (in terms of mac or memory) into two smaller layers.
 Given a neural network layer, with kernel (m,n,h,w) where m is the input channels, n the output channels, and h, w giving the height and width of the kernel itself, Weight SVD will decompose the kernel into one of size (m,k,1,1) and another of size (k,n,h,w), where k is called the rank.
 The smaller the value of k the larger the degree of compression achieved.

 ## Running Examples via Jupyter Notebook
-- Install the Jupyter metapackage as follows:
+- Install the Jupyter metapackage as follows (pre-pend with "sudo -H" if appropriate):
-`sudo -H python3 -m pip install jupyter`
+`python3 -m pip install jupyter`
 - Start the notebook server as follows (please customize the command line options if appropriate):
 `jupyter notebook --ip=* --no-browser &`
 - The above command will generate and display a URL in the terminal.
 Copy and paste it into your browser.